code-google-com/oyprojectmanager/docs/source/configure.rst

 .. confval:: default_take_name

-   The default take name value for newly created :class:`~oyProjectManager.core.models.Version` instances, not used if another value is supplied with the ``take`` argument.
+   The default take name value for newly created :class:`~oyProjectManager.models.version.Version` instances, not used if another value is supplied with the ``take`` argument.
 The default value is "MAIN".